Kubernetes on AWS EKS

 Prerequisites for this task

-Install the SAML plugin on operations center by:
+Install the SAML plugin

-• Enter 'SAML' in the search box
+2. Enter SAML in the search box.

 Enable and configure SAML authentication

-Click the Enable security checkbox and confirm there is a SAML 2.0 option in the Security Realm setting.
-If it is not there, then the Jenkins SAML Plugin is not installed and you need to install the SAML plugin.
+If the SAML 2.0 option is not present, then the Jenkins SAML plugin is not installed, and you need to install the SAML plugin.

-Enter the IDP Metadata (XML data) and specify the attribute names that your IDP uses for username, email and group membership.
-When you are ready, click Save to store the new security settings.
+4. Enter the IDP Metadata (XML data) and specify the attribute names that your IDP uses for username, email, and group membership.

-Export Service Provider Metadata to your IDP
+Export service provider metadata to your IDP

-Service Provider Metadata which may be required to configure your Identity
+Service Provider Metadata which may be required to configure your Identity Provider (based on last saved settings).